 In the past, sailors believed that the island was home to mermaids and seal maidens.
 A common element in all the seal maiden or selkie tales, and perhaps the most important, is the fact that in order to shapeshift they had to cast off their sealskins.
 Within these magical skins lay the power to return to seal form, and therefore the sea.

-If this sealskin was lost, or stolen, the creature was doomed to remain in human form until it could be recovered.
+If this sealskin was lost or stolen, the creature was doomed to remain in human form until it could be recovered.
 If a human discovered the sealskin they could hold the maiden captive.

 In one local legend, three brothers went fishing in the loch one night.
 They became enraptured by three seal maidens who had shed their seal skins and assumed human forms, while they danced by the moonlight on the sands.
 The brothers stole their furs, intending to claim the seal maidens as their wives.

-The youngest brother, was so moved by his intended’s distress that he returned her seal skin and as a reward for his kindness was permitted to see his love on every ninth night.
+The youngest brother was so moved by his intended’s distress that he returned her seal skin and as a reward for his kindness was permitted to see his love on every ninth night.
 The middle son’s wife found her fur and was able to escape back to the sea.
 However, tragedy struck the eldest son.
-He tried to burn his wife’s fur as a preventative measure and accidently burnt his wife in the process.
+He tried to burn his wife’s fur as a preventative measure and accidentally burnt his wife in the process.

 Whether or not, you encounter a ghost or a sea creature, Eilean Donan is a truly haunting place whose scenic grandeur and impressive architecture will not be easily forgotten.